RSC Anderlecht: Stadium

 Anderlecht play their home matches at the Lotto Park stadium located within the Astrid Park in the municipality of Anderlecht.
 Initially the stadium had a capacity of 40,000 seats and standing places, but through the years the amount was reduced to 22,500 seats for safety reasons.

 Anderlecht has been playing in the Astrid Park since the building of the Emile Versé Stadium in 1917.
 The stadium was completely rebuilt in 1983 and renamed in honour of the then chairman Constant Vanden Stock.
 Prior to 1917, the club has played on a pitch in the current Rue du Serment/Eedstraat for a couple of years since 1908, then in a stadium located in Rue Verheydenstraat (now Rue Démosthènestraat).
 In 2013 the stadium was refurbished, with installation of new scoreboards and advertising strips alongside the border of the pitch in accordance with UEFA regulations for the Champions League.
 AIM Sport was chosen as the provider for the ultra-modern LED strips and their controllers.

 Anderlecht would move to the 60,000-capacity Eurostadium when it was expected to be completed in 2019.
 The Eurostadion would also become home to the Belgium national team and host UEFA Euro 2020.
 However, during the years that followed, the project was plagued by numerous delays caused by political infighting.
 In February 2017, Anderlecht eventually pulled out of the project.
 In the 2018–19 season, Anderlecht drew an average home attendance of 18,536 in 15 league games at their stadium.

-In July 2019, the new owner Marc Coucke sold the naming rights of the Constant Vanden Stockstadion to the firm Lotto, and changed the name to Lotto Park.
+In July 2019, the new owner Marc Coucke sold the naming rights of the Constant Vanden Stock Stadium to the firm Lotto, and changed the name to Lotto Park.